gramos/how-we-built-our-own-heroku-using-cloud-foundry/one/01_slide.md

 * V2 is under heavy development.

 !SLIDE
+# What is Cloud Foundry? #

+Is a PaaS,

+It is an open source project and is available through a variety of private cloud distributions and public cloud instances, including CloudFoundry.com.

+!SLIDE
 # What is a Paas? #

 * Is a category of cloud computing services.